 Accounting Officers' performance will be assessed annually.
-MoFPED will distribute compliance and assessment tools to Accounting Officers within three months of the start of the financial year.
-These tools will set out how Accounting Officers can comply with performance requirements and how they will be assessed.
+MoFPED will distribute compliance and assessment tools to Officers within three months of the start of the financial year.
+These tools will set out how Accounting Officers can compl requirements and how they will be assessed.

-National priorities for Local Governments will be identified centrally in consultation with the Local Government Associations, Office of the Prime Minister, National Planning Authority and Ministry of Local Government.
+National priorities for Local Governments will be identified centrally in consultation with the Local Government Association Prime Minister, National Planning Authority and Ministry of Local Government.